mendix/docs/content/en/docs/catalog/manage/curate.md

 #### 4.1.1 Changing the Business and Technical Owners of an App {#changing-owner}

-To change the **Business Owner** or **Technical Owner**, from the **Application Edit** screen, click in the name field of the **Business** or **Technical** owner.
+To change the **Business Owner** or **Technical Owner**, from the **Application** tab, click in the name field of the **Business** or **Technical** owner.
 You can start typing or select from the drop-down list of names.
 Mendix Platform users will be displayed with their avatar and custom owners will be shown with an avatar that displays their initials.

 The **Technical Owner** can only be changed in **Control Center**, not within the **Catalog**.
 See the [Custom Owners](/developerportal/control-center/catalog-admin/#custom-owners) section of *Catalog Administration*.